-psychological records,

-other medical records,

-- state assessment instruments that have been administered to your child - teaching materials and tests used in your child's classroom, and - records relating to assistance provided for learning difficulties, including information collected regarding any intervention strategies used with your child, as the term intervention strategy is defined by law.
+- attendance records, ٠ disciplinary records, • - - counseling records, health and immunization information. ٠ - applications for admission. reports of behavioral patterns, - teacher and school counselor evaluations, - state assessment instruments that have been administered to your child teaching materials and tests used in your child's classroom, and - records relating to assistance provided for learning difficulties, including information collected regarding any intervention strategies used with your child, as the term intervention strategy is defined by law.